raphaelameaume/fragment/docs/api/sketch.md

 # Sketch

-A **sketch** in Fragment is the entry point of your project.
+A **sketch** in Fragment is the entry point of a project.
 Its API is simple, supports multiple rendering types, and can grow in complexity as needed.

 A sketch is composed of lifecycle functions, exports, and optional props, which enable both rendering and interactivity.

 ## Lifecycle

-Each time your sketch is saved, the previous instance is destroyed and a new **lifecycle** begins.
+Each time a sketch is saved, the previous instance is destroyed and a new **lifecycle** begins.
 Internally, Fragment calls available [exports](./#exports) in the following order:

 ```js
 await sketch.load();